resilience: The ability to see things calmly

 The psychological resistance seems to be an important indicator of the ability to be a superior, the study concludes.
 And then utter a pious wish:

 As leadership quality also impacts on the business success of a company, the resilience of employees in the future should play a greater role in manager selection and development.
 Unfortunately, you often do the opposite experience in everyday life.

 But what are the abilities of really successful people?
 Can one even say that at all and really get to the bottom of the subject?
 One of the main skills is to control emotions and impulses with discipline, without suppressing them is one of those skills for him.

 What sounds like squaring the circle actually helps us keep an eye on personal goals.
 Empathy allows resilient people to recognize the needs and moods of their environment.
 After all, it is also important to have a realistic, optimistic self-assessment as well as the basic conviction that you can cope with negative situations yourself.

 Remember the strengths

-Like Jean Poirier: He was a camera assistant for eleven years in Montreal.
-For many a dream job, but he eventually came up against limits: "I lacked the contacts to make in the industry really career," he recognized with fine antennas.
+Just like Jean Poirier: he was camera assistant for film in Montreal for eleven years.
+A dream job for many, but it came up against its limits at some point: "I lacked the contacts to really make a career in the industry," he recognized with fine antennae.